Even during its current rough patch, investors in Brazil are confident in the fundamentals of the market.

 For CVCs, the need to constantly communicate their raison d’etre has become all the more important.
 In the short-term absence of returns, many are framing their benefits to the corporates – sometimes impatient ones – in strategic terms, and managing expectations has become a constant exercise.

-One avenue more are looking to take is venture building, which caries less risk than venture investing.
+One avenue more are looking to take is venture building, which carries less risk than venture investing.
 Even then, investors are finding its better to frame those initiatives in terms of direct benefits to the parent business, rather than amorphous concepts of open innovation – corporates want to be innovative, but sometimes the fear of failure is too large and there comes a point beyond which no one wants to be the one approving budget for a wayward venture.

 Fernando Moncada Rivera